sriramlab/GENIE/README.md

-environment (-e): The path of environment file annotation (-annot): The path of genotype annotation file. num_vec (-k): The number of random vectors (10 is recommended). num_block (-jn): The number of jackknife blocks(100 is recommended).
-The higher the number of jackknife blocks, the higher the memory usage. out_put (-o): The path of the output file.
+environment (-e): The path of environment file annotation (-annot): The path of genotype annotation file. num_vec (-k): The number of random vectors (10 is recommended). num_block (-jn): The number of jackknife blocks (100 is recommended).
+The higher the number of jackknife blocks, the higher the memory usage. output (-o): The path of the output file. model (-m): Specification of the model: it reduces to [RHE-mc](https://www.nature.com/articles/s41467-020-17576-9) if the model only fits the additive genetic (G) component; users can also consider to estimate GxE heritability with or without the noise heterogeneous component (NxE) (G/G+GxE/G+GxE+NxE). num_threads (-t): The number of threads. seed (-s): The random seed. verbose (-v): Whether to output extra information or not (0/1).

 By default, GENIE fits a single GxE variance component.
 To partition the GxE component w.r.t the annotation file, add "-eXannot" flag.
+The phenotype vector is standardized after regressing covariates.
+To turn this off, add "-norm_proj_pheno 0".
+In addition, a one's vector is appended to the covariates (the intercept term).
+To remove this intercept term, add "-cov_add_intercept 0".

 ```
 ## File formats